seaweediman/tp/docs/DeveloperGuide.md

 ####Delete An Interview

 1. Deleting an interview from HR Manager<br>
     i.
-Prerequisites: Currently displayed list of interviews is not empty.<br>
+Prerequisites: Current displayed list of interviews is not empty.<br>
    ii.
 Test case: `delete_i 1`<br>
-   Expected: First interview from the currently displayed list of interviews is deleted from HR Manager.<br>
+   Expected: First interview from the current displayed list of interviews is deleted from HR Manager.<br>
    iii.
 Test case: `delete_i 0`<br>
    Expected: No interview deleted, error message and sample input shown in feedback box.<br>
    iv.
 Other incorrect delete interview commands: `delete_i`, `delete_i one`<br>